Bourganeuf

 Bourganeuf ([buʁɡanœf]; Limousin: Borgon Nuòu) is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.

 Geography

 An area of farming and forestry, comprising the village and several hamlets situated in the valley of the Taurion river, some 21 mi south of Guéret, at the junction of the D8, D912, D940 and the D941.

 History

 The year 1103 saw the village become home to the Knights of St John, who built a castle here.

-Prince Cem Sultan, pretender to the throne of the Ottoman Empire, was kept prisoner here in the fifteenth century.
-In 1886, the commune was the third place in all of France to be supplied with power using hydroelectricity.
+Prince Cem Sultan, a pretender to the throne of the Ottoman Empire, was kept prisoner here in the fifteenth century.

+The town had a population of 2,451 in 1841.

+In 1886, the commune was the third place in all of France to be supplied with hydroelectricity power.
 Thanks to French engineer, Marcel Deprez, the waterfalls of the river were harnessed to light up the streets, mairie, shops and cafes.